Thus Spoke Zarathustra (1883–1885)

 How It’s Written

-A hybrid of lyric, parable, mock-scripture, and philosophy.
+A hybrid of lyric, parable, mock-scripture, and philosophy — what Kazantzakis (his first serious Greek expositor) called a “Counter-Bible.”
 Nietzsche deliberately imitates Luther’s German Bible at the sentence level — “Thus spoke Zarathustra” echoes “Thus saith the Lord” — while filling the biblical form with anti-biblical content.
 The chapters have the feel of sermons, visions, psalms, or gospel episodes.
 Speech and song alternate with narrative and dream.
+The aphoristic form is itself a polemical move: Nietzsche treats systematic philosophy as a sign of intellectual dishonesty, the “petrifaction” of living thought.
+The reader is asked not to consume an argument but to become a “fellow-harvester.”

 The pace is slow and cumulative; the book resists being read in a sitting and rewards being reread in pieces over years.
 Zarathustra is the book Nietzsche privately rated highest, and the book most critics agree is uneven.
 The highest passages — the Prologue, “Of Self-Overcoming,” “The Convalescent,” “The Seven Seals,” “The Drunken Song” — are among the peaks of German literature.
 The lesser passages are sometimes indulgent.
 The book asks to be judged by its peaks.

 Connections